vasishthg/hypertext-x/Readme.md

 Live; http://projectbeta.pythonanywhere.com/

-Admin account with which u can do anything admission number: 00
+Admin account with which u can do anything <br>
+admission number: 00<br>
 password: admien